citp/privacy-policy-historical/l/la/laz/lazymlm.com.md

-> *The following text is extracted and transformed from the lazymlm.com privacy policy that was archived on 2013-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131202171203id_/http%3A//www.lazymlm.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lazymlm.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625063606id_/http%3A//lazymlm.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-#### Collecting Information
+_Collecting Information:_

 I collect information from you when you register on my site or subscribe to my newsletter.
 When ordering or registering on my site, as appropriate, you may be asked to enter your e-mail address.

 You may, however, visit my site anonymously.

-#### Use Of Information
+_Use Of Information:_

 Any of the information I collect from you may be used in one of the following ways: